EMPOWERING POTENTIAL IN EVERY STUDENT

 Kingsley International School is a bully-free school.
 Our culture of care and trust is why our students, parents and teachers believe in the Kingsley way.
 The School’s bully-free policies are preventive and restorative as harsh discipline does not benefit children.
 Our primary concern is to safeguard a reassuring environment for every child, where no one is singled out or ignored.

-Our bully-free policies focus on three core areas which are taught as part of the School’s Personal, Social and Health Education(PSHE) curriculum:
+Our bully-free policies focus on 3 core areas which are taught as part of the School’s Personal, Social and Health Education(PSHE) curriculum:

 It is beyond any doubt that Shenq Kang’s achievement is the result of your effort and that of and all his teachers.
 He has the ability.
 But the enthusiasm and passion for knowledge was nearly destroyed before he went to Kingsley. attending.
 By the time we enrolled him in Kingsley, his enthusiasm was almost completely wiped out.
 KINGSLEY created his success.
 I am grateful to you and every staff who gave him the chance and built his passion for knowledge.
 It was Kingsley's conducive learning environment that contributed to his recent success in ICGSE.
 He had a perfect score of 100 in Math and 97 in Physics and Chemistry.